Compactification and trees of spheres covers: Introduction

+We define a notion of convergence on $\RevTC_{{\bf F}}$ as in \cite{A1} and we prove that it is compatible with this topology.

-In section \ref{chap7} we define $\drevTC_{{\bf F},X}$ the set of dynamical systems between trees of spheres modulo a certain notion of isomorphism and we identify $\rat_{{\bf F},X}$ as a subset of this space.
-We prove that $\drevTC_{{\bf F},X}$ can be identified to a subspace of the topological space $\revTC_{{\bf F}}$.
-With this topology we prove the following result.
+In Section \ref{chap7}, we identify $\rat_{{\bf F},X}$ with a subset of $\rat_{{\bf F}}$.
+Hence, it is also endowed with a topology.
+We introduce $\drevTC_{{\bf F},X}$ the set of dynamical systems between trees of spheres modulo a certain notion of isomorphism and prove that it can also be identified with a subset of $\revTC_{{\bf F}}$.
+The elements of $\overline{\rat_{{\bf F},X}}$ can be identified with isomorphism classes of dynamical systems between trees of spheres.
+We prove the following result.

 \begin{theoremint} The space $\drevTC_{{\bf F},X}$ is compact. \end{theoremint}